opendocsg/slw-judgments-backfill/2013_SGHC_86/report.md

 subsequently only on the condition that those works would constitute a variation, the 1st Defendant could reasonably have taken the view that it was entitled to terminate the Sub-Contract.
 Even if the

-1       st Defendant was misapprehended and had wrongfully terminated the Sub-Contract, the law is clear that generally mere breaches of contract by the beneficiary of the performance bond are not, by themselves, unconscionable: _Raymond Construction Pte Ltd v Low Yang Tong_ [1996] SGHC 136 at [5].
+1       st Defendant was misapprehended and had wrongfully terminated the Sub-Contract, the law is clear that generally mere breaches of contract by the beneficiary of the performance bond are not, by themselves, unconscionable: _Raymond Construction Pte Ltd v Low Yang Tong_ <span class="citation">[1996] SGHC 136</span> at [5].

 33     Fourthly, even if I had accepted (which I do not) the Call was indeed a “retaliation” by the 1st